Florian-Celibashi/Ava-AI-Assistant/README.md

 - Introduce authentication for recruiter-only insights.
 - Implement analytics dashboard for session metrics.
 - Expand retrieval store to a managed vector DB (Pinecone/Weaviate).

-## 📜 License
-MIT License.
-Use, modify, and deploy with attribution to the original author.